loruro/Barometer_STM32/README.md

 | Interface                   | SPI               | I²C              |
 | Supply voltage              | 2.375 V – 5.5 V   | 1.8 V – 3.6 V    |
 | Operating Temperature Range | -40 °C to +105 °C | -40 °C to +85 °C |
-As we can see datasheets declare that BMP180 is much better than MPL115A1.
+As we can see, datasheets declare that BMP180 is much better in terms of accuracy and resolution than MPL115A1.

 ## Software